-- Targeted - exploring biologically relevant areas of discovery interest in a complimentary manner, with as little duplication as possible.
+- Targeted - Exploring biologically relevant areas of discovery interest in a complimentary manner, with as little duplication as possible.

-- Innovative - Extends existing knowledge, addressing key research questions and contributes to combinational approaches including modalities
+- Innovative - Extends existing knowledge, addressing key research questions and contributes to combination approaches (including modalities)

-- Medically progressive - Translational with clear path to informing treatment options and future clinical trials
+- Medically progressive - Translational with clear path to informing treatment options and support in future clinical trials

-- Outputs to be available and relevant to all patients.
+- Outputs - To be available and relevant to all DIPG patients.

-- Delivered with interim review reporting and with defined end date targets enabling Trustees to understand better the impact of the charity’s funding in research progression.
+- Delivery - With interim review reporting and with defined end date targets enabling Trustees to understand better the impact of the charity’s funding in research progression.

 - Grant recipients should always maximise the availability of research 'data' derived from the Grant to others with as few restrictions as possible.